-Congratulations on starting your search for a small business coach/consultant!
-There are many small business coaches to choose from, so it helps to have clarity about what you're looking for in a coach.
+How do you select a small business coach or consultant?
+There are many small business coaches to choose from, so it helps to have clarity about what you’re looking for in a coach, consultant, or mentor.

-Here are 15 tips to get you started:
+Here are 15 tips to help you select a small business coach or consultant:

 - Start with their knowledge level.
 Small business coaching and consulting are skills, and it takes a lot of education and practice to master them.
 Because small business consulting and coaching are not regulated industries, anyone can call themselves a coach, whether they’ve been trained or not.
 By selecting someone who has attended and graduated from a recognized coaching school, and choosing someone with several years’ experience as a consultant, you have more assurance that they are skilled and knowledgeable.
 After all, part of what you’re paying for is the ability to pick their brains and learn from them.